KamiKillertO/vscode-colorize/README.md

 - [x] Update background on color updates
 - [x] Generate background for rgb colors
 - [x] Generate background for rgba colors (~ missing transparency)
-- [ ] Generate background for hsl colors
+- [x] Generate background for hsl colors
-- [ ] Generate background for hsla colors
+- [x] Generate background for hsla colors (~ missing transparency)
 - [x] Generate background for Predefined/Cross-browser colors
 - [ ] Generate background for preprocessor variables
 - [ ] Generate background for css variables

 ## Release

-### Latest 0.4.2 (2017.04.27)
+### Latest 0.5.0 (2017.05.4)

+- Generate background for hsl/hsla colors

+### 0.4.x

+- Generate background for cross browsers colors (white, black...)
+- Add settings to easily add support for new languages
+- Fix several issues and improve performance
 - You can now use `.1` instead of `0.1` in your rbga colors
 - No more issue with files using `\r` as end of lines
 - Open/reopen your save/unsaved files is now longer a problem (no more weird generated background)

-### 0.4.1 (2017.04.13)

-- Fix background generation/update timeout issue
-- Fix an issue where `grey` was colored in a word (works also with white...)

-### 0.4.0 (2017.04.01)

-- Generate background for cross browsers colors (white, black...)
-- Add settings to easily add support for new languages
-- Fix several issues and improve performance

-### 0.3.0 (2017.02.04)

-- Add support for PostCSS
-- Generate background for RGB/RGBa colors
-- Stylus/XML support
-- Speed up colored background generation for long files

-### 0.2.x (2017.01.25)

-- Improvement colored background updates

-### 0.1.x (2017.01.17)

-- First Release
-- Add support for css hexa colors
-- Background update on color update
+...

 See [CHANGELOG](CHANGELOG.md) for more information.